manjavacas/cloudy/README.md

 This project consists of the following scripts:

 - `launch.sh`: creates a VM instance on Google Cloud according to the configuration defined in `config.json`.
+It also downloads and copies your repository to the VM instance.
 - `setup.sh`: runs on the VM instance.
-Installs dependencies, clones a repository, runs a Python script, and saves the results to a Google Cloud bucket, creating it if necessary.
+Installs dependencies, runs your Python script, and saves the results to a Google Cloud bucket, creating it if necessary.
 - `clean.sh`: cleans up all VM instances and buckets on Google Cloud.
 - `Makefile`: enables the execution of the scripts through simple commands.